Acoustic monitoring of the gelation of a colloidal suspension: Correlation between rheological and acoustical results

-We mapped different samples and the result presented in Fig.~\ref{fig:US_cartography}(b) is representative: the gel displays some spots with higher attenuation in a rather homogeneous background.
-Without further study, it is uneasy to determine the cause of these heterogeneities: they could for instance be due to intrinsically heterogeneous gelation, to imperfect initial mixing of the solutions or to the possible trapping of air bubbles.
+The result presented in Fig.~\ref{fig:US_cartography}(b) is representative of the different samples.
+The gel display some spots with higher attenuation in a rather homogeneous background.
+Without further study, it is uneasy to determine the cause of these heterogeneities: they could for instance be due to intrinsical heterogeneity of the gelation process, to imperfect initial mixing of the solutions or to the possible trapping of air bubbles.
 They could explain the variability of absolute values of attenuation from sample to sample.
 However, this does not compromise our comparative results of samples at different concentrations.
-These heterogeneities are indeed localized and outside of these zones, attenuation is rather homogeneous: the relative standard deviation of attenuation is $(\sigma_\alpha / \langle \alpha \rangle) \simeq \SI{10}{\percent}$.
+These heterogeneities are indeed localized and outside of these zones, attenuation is rather homogeneous: the relative standard deviation of attenuation is there $(\sigma_\alpha / \langle \alpha \rangle) \simeq \SI{10}{\percent}$.
 Consequently, provided that the acoustic path crosses an homogeneous part of the sample, these fluctuations remain small enough to discriminate between the different concentrations on Fig.~\ref{fig:US_attenuation_vs_time}.